Dacian language

 The Dacian language is poorly documented.
 Unlike Phrygian, which is documented by c.
 200 inscriptions, only one Dacian inscription is believed to have survived.
 The Dacian names for a number of medicinal plants and herbs may survive in ancient literary texts, including about 60 plant-names in Dioscorides.
 About 1,150 personal names and 900 toponyms may also be of Dacian origin.
-A few hundred words in modern Romanian and Albanian may have originated in ancient Balkan languages such as Dacian (see List of Romanian words of possible Dacian origin).
-Linguists have reconstructed about 100 Dacian words from placenames using established techniques of comparative linguistics, although only 20–25 such reconstructions had achieved wide acceptance by 1982.
+Of about 100 Dacian words reconstructed through 20th century comparative linguistics techniques, only 20–25 had achieved wide acceptance by 1982.